Virtual Target Trajectory Prediction for Stochastic Targets: Conclusion

 In this paper, an approach for the prediction of the representative trajectories of a stochastic target, denoted as virtual target trajectories, and the probability density function of its future position is presented.
 The approach is based on the usage of Conditional Normalizing Flows, which are trained with the help of Monte Carlo simulation data, and time series k-means clustering to generate a set of representative trajectories.
 The presented results demonstrate the method's effectiveness in predicting target positions for various scenarios, including targets with stochastic maneuvers, deterministic maneuvers, and ballistic trajectories with additional parameters.
 The approach is target-agnostic and can be applied to different target types with appropriate training data.

 Using Conditional Normalizing Flows, the position of the target at any given time can be predicted either by directly calculating the learned probability density function or by sampling from it.
 This approach is useful in various applications where predicting the target's position is essential.
-Compared to Monte Carlo simulations, the approach is computationally more efficient and allows for the calculation of the probability density function of the target's position.
+Compared to Monte Carlo simulations, the approach can be computationally more efficient while also providing exact density evaluation: for the simple maneuver scenario creating $10^4$ samples the CNF required about 0.17~s compared to 6.64~s for the Monte Carlo reference, and for the ballistic scenario 0.27~s versus 178~s for Monte Carlo (see Sec.~\ref{sec:stochastic_predictions}).
+These timing measurements illustrate the potential computational advantage of the learned model for large-sample evaluations.
 Since most targets do not follow perfectly deterministic trajectories, the usage of a stochastic predictor can take the uncertainty of the target trajectory into account, potentially leading to more robust downstream applications.
 When deterministic trajectories are required, the samples can be clustered to obtain a set of representative trajectories.
 Thus, the presented approach allows to predict deterministic trajectories for stochastically moving targets, making it a versatile tool for trajectory prediction.
 It can be used as a drop-in replacement for deterministic trajectory predictions used in areas such as guidance laws, path planning, and other applications where a prediction of the target's trajectory is needed.